“It is a narrow mind which cannot look at a subject

 – George Eliot

 I do have a friend who would usually be mistakenly identified as me.
 There were many instances that people in the university where both of us are teaching called me by his name and him by mine.
 Why?
-None of us is a dead ringer for the other but very likely that our similar built, height and rounded face would make people commit that mistake.
+I am not a dead ringer for him but very likely that our similar built, height, and rounded face would make people commit that mistake.

 Seemingly bemused, he asked me one time, “Why would they think I am you?
 Do I look as old as you are?”
 I paused for a while, smiled then told him jokingly, “No, I think I just look as young and handsome as you are.”

 As my friend laughed at my response, I thought that the contrasting way we looked at the issue has opened an opportunity for me to revisit the topic “perspective.”

 Perspective – our tendency to look at the same things, events, issues, and concepts differently – is one of the most amazing things about us humans.
 According to Duffy (2019), “perspective is arguably the single greatest aspect of our uniqueness and that each of us has a uniquely valuable perspective of life – a lens through which we interpret our lives.”
 She (Duffy) explained that we can expand our perspective through a tool called perspective taking – learning from the way others see life.

 In this book we will refer to perspective taking without consideration of the way others see things, events, issues, and concepts.
 Yes, there is a need to respect and learn from the way others view life but are those views correct?
 Are those views not inimical to our interest and wellbeing.

 The kind of perspective taking that I think we should be doing is choosing the best vantage point of looking at things, events, issues, and concepts according to their own merits and not according to the socio-cultural frames set by anybody.
 Are they positive or negative the way that they are and not the way anybody wants to see them/or the way you want to see them?